validatedpatterns/docs/content/contribute/extending-a-pattern.md

 ```

 ## Adding the Helm Chart
 The `path:` tag in the above kafka application tells ArgoCD where to find the Helm Chart needed to deploy this application.
-Paths are relative the the top level pattern directory and therefore in my example that is ~/git/my-new-pattern
+Paths are relative the the top level pattern directory and therefore in my example that is `~/git/multicloud-gitops`.

 ArgoCD will continuously monitor for changes to artifacts in that location for updates to apply.
 Each different site type would have its own `values-` file listing subscriptions and applications.

 ### Helm Charts
 The previous steps merely instruct ArgoCD to install the operator for AMQ Streams.
-No Kakfa cluster or topics are created.
+No Kafka cluster or topics are created.
 There is more work to be done.

-We must add some charts for Kafka:
+You must add a Chart for Kafka:
 1. A Kafka cluster chart
 1. A Kafka topic chart.

-We are going to add these to the charts/all/kafka/templates directory.
+Because Kafka (AMQ Streams) is often used to communicate across different clusters in multi-cluster and/or multi-cloud environment you are going to add these to the the `all` sub dir `charts/all/kafka/templates` directory.
 In order to do that we must:

 ```bash
 ---